-Mr. Jean-Charles Ledé took the position of acting deputy director of the Tactical Technology Office (TTO) in September 2017, after joining DARPA in July 2013 as a TTO program manager.
-His interests include autonomous/unmanned air vehicle systems, cooperative systems, counter UAS and counter-swarms, and operations in contested and denied environments.
+Mr. Jean-Charles Ledé joined DARPA in July 2013 as a program manager in the Tactical Technology Office.
+His research interests include autonomous/unmanned air vehicle systems, cooperative systems, counter UAS and counter-swarms, and operations in contested and denied environments.

-Prior to joining DARPA, Mr. Ledé was the Director for Autonomous/Unmanned Systems at Raytheon Missile Systems, where he provided a vision for innovative autonomous systems concepts and products.
-Before working at Raytheon, Mr. Ledé held multiple positions with Aurora Flight Sciences Corporation, ultimately becoming Vice President for Advanced Concepts.
+Prior to joining DARPA, Mr. Ledé was the director for autonomous/unmanned systems at Raytheon Missile Systems, providing strategy for innovative autonomous systems concepts and products.
+Before working at Raytheon, Mr. Ledé held multiple positions with Aurora Flight Sciences Corporation, ultimately becoming vice president of Advanced Concepts.
 At Aurora, he focused on rapid prototyping and the development of new unmanned air vehicle concepts.

-Mr. Ledé holds a Bachelor’s degree in Mathematics and a Master’s degree in Aeronautics from École Nationale Supérieure de l’Aéronautique et de l’Espace.
+Mr. Ledé holds a Bachelor of Science degree in mathematics and a Master of Arts degree in aeronautics from École Nationale Supérieure de l’Aéronautique et de l’Espace.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute